Task #3134

 ndn-cxx library is licensed under conditions of GNU Lesser General Public License 3.0 or later with the additional exemption that compiling, linking, and/or using OpenSSL is allowed.

-Updated by Junxiao Shi over 8 years ago
+Updated by Junxiao Shi about 10 years ago

-Does this require replacing the boilerplate in every file, or just COPYING.md
+Does this require replacing the boilerplate in every file, or just COPYING.md?

-Updated by Junxiao Shi over 8 years ago
+Updated by Junxiao Shi about 10 years ago

 Do we also need an exception for ns-3 (GPL2)?
 See #2765 for more discussion.

-Updated by Davide Pesavento over 6 years ago
+Updated by Davide Pesavento almost 8 years ago

 - Target version deleted (